Master Thesis – Object-Centric Process Mining in Lufthansa

 prof.dr.ir.
 Wil van der Aalst (formal thesis supervisor)

-This a joint thesis project with Celonis.
-Do not approach people in Celonis directly, without first discussing this with Dr. Seran Uysal (email@example.com‐aachen.de) and/or prof. Wil van der Aalst (firstname.lastname@example.org).
+This a joint thesis project in collaboration with Lufthansa & Celonis.
+Do not approach people in Lufthansa or Celonis directly without first discussing this with Mahsa Pourbafrani (email@example.com) and later with prof. Wil van der Aalst.
 It is NOT allowed to organize your own thesis project in a company!
-We only do joint thesis projects with companies we already work with (e.g., Celonis).
+We only do joint thesis projects with companies we already work with (in this case Lufthansa & Celonis).
 The project needs to be defined in the context of this collaboration to ensure good supervision and avoid later confusion.

 If you are interested, make sure to include detailed information about your background (including a detailed CV), scores for completed courses, and your motivation to do this project.
 After an initial screening from the RWTH side, we will connect you to the person responsible on the Celonis side.